kopochryso/YOLO-tilling/README.md

 # YOLO-weed-tilling

-We know about YOLO-tilling but what happens when we want to till images of high resolution that contain the weeds of our interest?
-This rep is for you!
+As we know, training YOLO models with images of high resolution can be tricky, due to the loss of the labels' resolution.

+Then tilling came to save the day, by cropping images in lower resolution with thei according labels.

+This script was based through the github rep of YOLO-tilling, with the help of ChatGPT.